Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 The volumetrics module computes volumes and masses of analytes using the following method:

-- For soil calculations the mass of analyte is directly computed from the computed mass of soil (e.g. mg/kg).
-This is affected by the soil density parameter (all densities should be entered in gm/cc).
+- For Soil basis, the mass of analyte is directly computed from the computed mass of soil (e.g. mg/kg).
+This is affected by the soil density parameter (all densities should be entered in g/cm³).

-- For groundwater calculations, the mass of analyte (Chemical Mass) is computed by first determining the volume of water in each cell.
-This uses the porosity parameter and each individual cell’s volume.
-From the cell’s water volume, the mass of analyte is directly computed (e.g. mg/liter).
+- For Groundwater basis, the mass of analyte (Chemical Mass) is computed by first determining the volume of water in each cell using the Water Filled Porosity parameter and each individual cell’s volume.
+From the cell’s water volume, the mass of analyte is directly computed (e.g. mg/L).

-Connecting the second moment output port of volumetrics to the viewer will display the Second Moment Ellipsoid and the Eigenvectors (if turned on).
-Spatial Moment Analysis involves computing the zeroth, first, and second moments of a plume to provide measures of the mass, location of the center of mass, and spread of the plume.
+Connecting the Output Second Moment Object port to the viewer displays the second moment ellipsoid and the eigenvector lines (when enabled).
+Spatial moment analysis involves computing the zeroth, first, and second moments of a plume to provide measures of the mass, location of the center of mass, and spread of the plume.

 Ports